 If sales plunge and you fail to repay, you and your business will not be on the hook.

-However, some providers may require a personal guarantee in the MCA contract; in this case you would be personally responsible for repaying the funds.
+However, some providers may require a personal guarantee in the MCA contract.

 MCA repayment plans allow variable payments based on your volume of credit card sales.